crowdsourcing-class/crowdsourcing-class.github.io/assignments.md

 - Final : Writeup and demonstration system

 ###Extra credit:
-- Lay the foundation for a PennApp
+- Lay the foundation for a [PennApp](http://2013f.pennapps.com/)
-- Use 99designs to create cool web site
+- Use [99designs](http://99designs.com/) to create cool web site

+###Bonus Extra credit:
-- Bonus Extra credit: start a business and put your Prof + TA on the board of advisors
+- Start a business and put your Prof + TA on the board of advisors

+###Super extra mega credit:
-- Super extra mega credit: raise VC funding
+- raise VC funding

+###Loss of all credit:
-- Loss of all credit: dropping out of school
+- dropping out of school